 So how do small public companies know if they qualify for small business regulatory exemptions involving public disclosures and auditing requirements?
 That’s a tough question to answer based on the current complex regulations.
 According to SEC Commissioner Hester Peirce, the current proposal doesn’t simplify regulations for small businesses as much as it should.
 She also points out the SEC has so many categories of public companies that regulators “often need diagrams to figure it out.”

 While the SEC struggles to create and adopt simplified requirements and regulations for smaller public companies, businesses and investors are paying the price.
 Confusing regulations greatly increase the likelihood that smaller reporting companies will face securities litigation.
 When regulators struggle to understand the regulations they impose, businesses are almost certain to face litigation for possible infractions.

 At Burford Perry LLP, we regularly handle cases involving complex securities issues.
 We have represented both small businesses and individuals in securities litigation.
 We work to resolve matters quickly and efficiently.
-If you are anticipating or considering securities litigation, contact us today and schedule an appointment with one of Houston securities litigation attorneys.
+If you are anticipating or considering securities litigation, contact our Securities Fraud Lawyers and schedule an appointment to discuss your case today.